 In a flurry of activity, the young boy does one thing after another for the mouse, ultimately making a huge mess, needing lots of extra supplies, and eventually getting back to where he started: eating a cookie and needing a sip of milk to go with it.
-Next, the mouse sends the boy on a series of actions, which he does with urgency, but never gets past the first task.
+Next, the mouse sends the boy on a series of actions, which he does with urgency, but he never gets past the first task.

 Similarly, a business can feel like a spinning wheel of much activity but very little productivity, especially amid the constancy of change.

 For leadership to guide a thriving company, it must overcome a few significant challenges.
 One is complacency.
 Complacency is a sleepy quality whose origins come from past success, a feeling of self-satisfaction with the status quo, and the routine of maintaining systems.
-Complacency is an inward-looking behavior and lacks vision beyond what is currently working, and complacency quietly erodes the ability for a company to expand, explore, and grow.
+Complacency is an inward-looking behavior that lacks vision beyond what is currently working, and complacency quietly erodes the ability of a company to expand, explore, and grow.

 False urgency is a condition very different from complacency.
 While complacency has a sleepy quality, false urgency is filled with energy.
 While complacency is built on the feeling that the status quo is acceptable, false urgency is built on a platform of anxiety, fear, and anger.

 Anxiety and fear drive behavior that can be highly energetic, so leaders mistake false urgency for true urgency.
 But the energy from anxiety and fear can create activity, not productivity, and sometimes hazardous activity.
-For example, with anger at bosses or the marketing department, people spend time racing around creating battles that get the company nowhere.
+For example, with anger at bosses or the marketing department, people spend time racing around, creating battles that get the company nowhere.

 False Urgency is a product of failures or some form of intense pressure.
 Falsely urgent people think that all is not well.
 That things are a mess.
 That upper management is applying ridiculous pressure on them to succeed.

-Anxiety and fear are effective at creating action, but the wrong kind of action.
+Anxiety and fear are effective at creating action.
+But the wrong kind of action.
 Over time anxiety and fear cost a company.

 Anger is a byproduct of fear and anxiety.
-When fear-motivated anger is targeted towards management, coworkers, or some department, the wrong type of energy is lobbied against itself, ultimately slowing down productivity and creating an unhappy environment.
+When fear-motivated anger is targeted towards management, coworkers, or some department, the wrong type of energy is lobbied against itself.
+Ultimately slowing down productivity and creating an unhappy environment.

 Small vision and self-focus add to the false urgency cycle.
 Employees can begin to turn against each other to prove their competence and ability adding to the anxiety and disgruntled feelings.
 Unhappy, fighting employees is not the way of the future.
 But a lot of activity in the wrong direction is inappropriate activity.